Unequal treaties: China

 Following Qing China's defeat, treaties with Britain opened up five ports to foreign trade, while also allowing foreign missionaries, at least in theory, to reside within China.
 Foreign residents in the port cities were afforded trials by their own consular authorities rather than the Chinese legal system, a concept termed extraterritoriality.
 Under the treaties, the UK and the US established the British Supreme Court for China and Japan and United States Court for China in Shanghai.

-Chinese resentment
+The unequal treaties gave European powers jurisdiction over missions in China and some authority over Chinese Christians.